 - Pun-Based Title: "Muori Delay" sounds both like "die, delay" and "you die of her".

-- Shout-Out: Oh god, where do we begin...let's just say that many, many of their titles reference other bands ("Cara Prudenza" is a reference to "Dear Prudence" by The Beatles, "Angie" shares its title with a Rolling Stones song, "Non Prendere L'Acme, Eugenio" is a not-so-subtle reference to "Careful With That Axe, Eugene"), movies ("Solo Un Grande Sasso" is a quote from the movie "The Thin Red Line") or novels ("Glamodrama" references "Glamorama" by Bret Easton Ellis).
+- Shout-Out: Oh god, where do we begin...the band is really fond of using shout-outs to acknowledge the various influences and inspirations behind their music: as a result many, many of their titles reference other bands ("Cara Prudenza" is a reference to "Dear Prudence" by The Beatles, "Angie" shares its title with a Rolling Stones song, "Non Prendere L'Acme, Eugenio" is a not-so-subtle reference to "Careful With That Axe, Eugene"), movies ("Solo Un Grande Sasso" is a translated quote from the movie "The Thin Red Line") or novels ("Glamodrama" references "Glamorama" by Bret Easton Ellis).

 - "Rossella Roll-Over"'s beginning is a shout-out to "Ob La Di, Ob La Da".